__________________________________________________________________

 in the Church age (between Christ’s first and second advents) and calling them

 for heaven.
-This is the Church call for heaven, the
+This is the Church age New covenant, the Church call for heaven.

 All overcoming believers from the Church age will inherit heaven and have the

-right of rule in the world to come.
-This is God’s remedy for Satan’s
+right to rule in the world to come.
+This is God’s remedy for Satan’s rebellion.Eph.
+1:3-5,

 Blessed be the God and Father of our Lord Jesus Christ,